 - 2022 Chef of the Year - Michael Wignall

-The venue was awarded its star in 2019, just 12 months after Michael Wignall took over the venue and maintained the accolade in 2021.
+The venue was awarded its star in 2019, just 12 months after Michael Wignall took over the venue and maintained the accolade for the following years.

 High on the venue’s list of priorities, as well as delivering top nosh, is providing you, the diner, with the best service in the industry.

 The pub also rocketed up the Top 50 Gastropubs 2020 list from 50th spot in 2019 to 11th, making it 2020’s Highest Climber.
-This year it has risen again, taking fourth place and eyeing the top spot.
+In 2022 it rose again with Wignall being awarded Chef of the Year.

 “A place where unsurpassed levels of service, outstanding food and the warmest of welcomes, meet North Yorkshire’s most beautiful landscape,” says its website.

 Wignall, an acclaimed Michelin star-decorated chef, heads this gastropub that he claims is his “most exciting venture to date”.

 He and his wife Johanna took over the pub in the September of 2018 along with James and Josephine Wellock.

 In just a short space of time, they have gathered a strong team around them, the combined skills and experience of whom will take the Angel to a brighter future.

 What’s to eat?
 Well, it all depends on your needs.
 The pub has a dedicated restaurant area – don’t worry, it remains a pub in spirit and image – where Wignall showcases his impressive skills.